AlvaroCori/SIS_INTEL_PRACTICA_2/README.md

 ##### Experiments of N=3 (8-Puzzle)
 We are implementing an algorithm to search the total of states of a random sequence of numbers for a table of 3 x 3 pieces.
-We implemented the DLS (Depth Limited Search) algorithm with a height that is calculated from the number of table pieces.
+We implemented the DLS (Depth Limited Search) algorithm with a height of 29 that is calculated from the number of table pieces, when we find in more levels the aproximation to 9 factorial is more evident, but while we implements more height the algorithm .

 ##### Initial State: